Athletes and Entrepreneurs are alike. We’re both competitive individuals chasing a dream.

 3. MOVEMENT IS NOT PROGRESS

-The fastest and strongest elite athletes know that ladder drills doesn’t make you faster.
+The fastest and strongest elite athletes know that ladder drills doesn’t make them faster.
 Lifting heavy weights fast, and running fast does.

 Athletes are pitched gimmicks and magic pills all the time, and I mean, ALL THE TIME like these ladder drills, speed treadmills, etc. that simply don’t work, but looks fancy.